verrazzano/docs/content/en/docs/applications/multicluster/_index.md

 resource definition for applications that may be targeted for placement in one or more clusters.

-- A MultiClusterApplicationConfiguration is a wrapper for an ApplicationConfiguration, and additionally allows the `placement` of the underlying resource to be specified as a list of names of the clusters in which the resource must be placed.
+- A MultiClusterApplicationConfiguration is a wrapper for an ApplicationConfiguration, and additionally allows the `placement` of the underlying resource to be specified as a list of names of the clusters in which the ApplicationConfiguration must be placed.
 - MultiClusterApplicationConfiguration resources, along with their associated Component and Secret resources, are created in the admin cluster, in a namespace that is part of a VerrazzanoProject, and targeted for `placement` in either the local admin cluster or a remote managed cluster.